In truth, there’s no such thing as the best monitor brand since everyone has different preferences when it comes to displays.

 Of course, it would’ve been better if these issues didn’t exist in the first place, but better to have them fixed late than never – which can be the case with some other models or monitor manufacturers.

 We mentioned brightness flickering.
-This issue is often associated with Samsung’s high refresh rate VA panel gaming monitors.
+This issue is often associated with high refresh rate VA gaming monitors regardless of the panel manufacturer (Samsung, AUO, CSOT, etc.).

 Samsung finally acknowledged the issue on their Odyssey models, and they’ll hopefully do the same with their other gaming monitors capable of firmware updates.